How Much Does Business Health Insurance Cost Per Employee?

 For employees, HMRC sees it as a taxable P11D benefit in kind, meaning there’ll be additional tax due from employees on the value of premiums paid on their behalf.

-What About Business Health Insurance For Small Businesses?
+What About Business Health Insurance For UK Small Businesses?

-If you’re a startup founder or small business owner, you can pay for your policy through your company with a Director Health Insurance policy.
-It’s taxed the same as other health plans and counts as a P11d benefit.
+Startup founders or small business owners can pay for a policy through their company with a Director Health Insurance policy.
+It’s taxed the same as other health plans and counts as a P11D benefit.

 Get Business Health Insurance Quotes In 60 Seconds